 Treatment of Cracked Tooth Syndrome

-Treatment depends of the location, direction and extent of the crack.
+Treatment depends on the location, direction, and extent of the crack.

-These may require crowns to bind the entire tooth together.
+These may require dental crowns to bind the entire tooth together.